 In this post, I'll walk you though important things to consider when planning a micro-wedding.
-I've been right there with my couples in 2020, helping them scale back their weddings from large 100+ person events to something more intimate, so I know a thing or two about what goes into creating the right vibe for a meaningful micro-wedding in Connecticut.
+I've been right there with my couples in 2020, helping them scale back their weddings from large 100+ person events to something more intimate, and I'm an intimate wedding specialist, so I know a thing or two about what goes into creating the right vibe for a meaningful micro-wedding in Connecticut.

 1. Choose your Guest List

 If you are intentionally planning a micro-wedding, and not adjusting a larger celebration to be smaller, I think this is the most important step to take in planning your micro-wedding.
 Really think about who the people are that you want at your wedding and don't just try to fill an arbitrary guest count number because your venue has a minimum.
 The beauty of a micro-wedding is that you are only including the people who are the most significant members of your circle, like immediate family and the closest of friends, and that tiny guest list puts you into a different class of wedding venue than traditionally larger weddings.
 Maybe you won't even be at a venue and instead you'll get married in the middle of the wilderness!

 2. Choose your Vibe

 I know this sounds like a weird next step but because you're going with a micro-wedding, this step is really wide open for you.
 If you decide to only include your parents and siblings at your micro-wedding you have a lot of choices open to you for what activities you can include in your wedding day itinerary.
 Gondola ride up a mountain, maybe?